sajonaro/ecs-ec2-ref/Readme.md

     docker compose run --rm tf apply  --auto-approve

     ```
-- to be able to ssh into EC2 instances, tf-keys key pair (both private and public)  must be regenerated e.g.:
+- to be able to ssh into EC2 instances, tf-keys key pair (both private and public)  must be regenerated, tf-key.pub should be replaced in variable public_ec2_key, e.g. via ssh-keygen :
     ```
     ssh-keygen
     ```